Part V. Certification Criteria

 4. The doctoral degree shall be granted only after the successful completion of a minimum of three years of full-time graduate study or equivalent (90 semester hours or 135 quarter credit hours) beyond the bachelor's degree, including dissertation credits or research study.

-7. An institution that awards life or work experience credit shall have its related transfer policy approved by the council.
-No more than 30% of the credit in a student's degree program may be awarded for life or work experience.
+6. An institution that awards life or work experience credit shall have its related transfer policy approved by council staff.
+No more than 25% of the credit in a student's degree program may be awarded for life or work experience.

-C. The course, program, curriculum and instruction must be of quality, content and length to adequately achieve the stated objective.
+B. The course, program, curriculum, and instruction must be of quality, content, and length to adequately achieve the stated objective.

-1. For terminal occupational/technical programs leading to the Associate of Occupational Science (A.O.S.) degree, general education courses must compose at least 15% of the total credit hours required for the degree.
+1. For terminal occupational or technical programs leading to the Associate of Occupational Science (A.O.S.) degree, general education courses must compose at least 15% of the total credit hours required for the degree.

-2. For terminal occupational/technical programs leading to the Associate of Applied Science (A.A.S.) degree, general education courses shall compose at least 25% of the total credit hours required for the degree.
+2. For terminal occupational or technical programs leading to the Associate of Applied Science (A.A.S.) degree, general education courses shall compose at least 25% of the total credit hours required for the degree.

 3. For all university parallel associate degree programs, general education courses shall compose at least 25% of the total credit hours required for the degree, and required courses in the major field of study shall compose no more than 50% of the total credit hours required for the degree in a specific discipline.

-2. All instructional faculty teaching in a college-transfer program at the associate level shall:
+1. All instructional faculty in a program at the associate level shall:

 a.
 If teaching general education courses or in programs in the liberal arts and sciences, hold a baccalaureate degree from an accredited college or university, plus at least 18 graduate credit hours in the discipline being taught.